 In your quest to find the perfect backpack, it’s a good idea to test out a few before making a decision.
 It may take some trial and error, but it’s well worth it—and your back will thank you.
-A good starting place is with one of the school backpacks that Doctors buy for their kids.

 - National Institute of Neurological Disorders and Stroke: “Low Back Pain Fact Sheet”

 - PLOS ONE: “Effects of backpack load and position on body strains in male schoolchildren while walking”